BIGJRA/BIGJRA.github.io/rejuv.md

 with moves like Dragon Dance.
 Either way, come up with a strategy to take it out.

--   Once you win, head west and go up to the broken bridge.
+Once you win, head west and go up to the broken bridge.

--   Enter, then catch **Rowlet** in there.
+Enter, then catch **Rowlet** in there.
 This is also where the Mossy Rock is located.
 Hidden is a *Red Shard* as well.

--   Return to the help center to get $4890 and a *Sun Stone!* (+1 Karma)
+Return to the help center to get $4890 and a *Sun Stone!* (+1 Karma)

-HQuest 16: Find It!
+### HQuest 16: Find It!

--   Head to the ranger shack in the southwest corner of the jungle.
+Head to the ranger shack in the southwest corner of the jungle.
 Talk to Roggenrola, and it will follow you.

--   Exit the jungle towards Kakori, fighting AA Grunts along the way
+Exit the jungle towards Kakori, fighting AA Grunts along the way.

--   Heal at the Kakori Pokemon center, then talk to the guy in the top left.
+Heal at the Kakori Pokemon center, then talk to the guy in the top left.

--   After one battle, return to the help center to get $4255. (+1 Karma)
+After one battle, return to the help center to get $4255. (+1 Karma)

-HQuest 17: Battle Me Again!
+### HQuest 17: Battle Me Again!

 Time for another battle with Novae.
 Get your best team and head to the Valor Shore.